fenggo/I-ReaxFF/examples/Readme.md

 ```bash
 ./json_to_ffield.py
 ```
-The two script can be found in "I-ReaxFF/tools/" directory.
+These two script can be found in "I-ReaxFF/tools/" directory.